microsoft/Low-Code/website/blog/2023-lcf/2023-02-10/01-index.md

     ![API Key Auth - custom connector connection][image-07]

-1. Test the connector whether it works OK or not.
+1. Test the connector to see whether it works OK or not.

     ![API Key Auth - custom connector test][image-08]

-We've added an extra security to the custom connector with APIM's API key.
+We've added extra security to the custom connector with APIM's API key.

 ## 2. Basic Auth

 The second option is to use the basic auth flow.
 It's important to know that **APIM doesn't support this basic auth flow out-of-the-box**.
-Although it's the limitation, you can still apply this flow for the Power Platform custom connectors, by slightly modifying the OpenAPI document.
+Although it's a limitation, you can still apply this flow for the Power Platform custom connectors by slightly modifying the OpenAPI document.

 1. Let's take a look at the API policy, which is basically the same as the one in the previous section &ndash; integrate the function app's API key with APIM.

     ![Basic Auth - API policy][image-09]

-1. Make sure that you're not going to use the subscription key for this time.
+1. Make sure that you're not going to use the subscription key at this time.
 Therefore, disable the subscription key.
-By doing so, you don't need the API key any longer for this API.
+By doing so, you no longer need the API key for this API.

     ![Basic Auth - disable subscription][image-10]

-    It's also worth noting that, because the custom connector sends the basic auth token to the function app through APIM, it's safe to assume that the function app is able to understand the token and process it.
+    It's also worth noting that because the custom connector sends the basic auth token to the function app through APIM, it's safe to assume that the function app is able to understand the token and process it.

 1. Once you're ready, export the OpenAPI document by selecting the "Export" menu and choosing the "OpenAPI v2 (JSON)" option.

     ![Basic Auth - export OpenAPI document][image-11]

-1. Then you will be able to download an OpenAPI document.
+1. Then, you will be able to download an OpenAPI document.
 Let's take a look at the document.
 It might look like the following JSON document, saying that you MUST use either `Ocp-Apim-Subscription-Key` in the request header or `subscription-key` in the request querystring.

-   However, you MUST replace both with the basic auth because you are not going to use the API key auth this time.
+   However, you MUST replace both with the basic auth because you will not use the API key auth this time.

     ```jsonc
     {